skorks/escort/README.md

 - a convention for how to actually do the code that will handle the commands etc.
 - creating a scaffold for a plain app without sub commands
 - creating a scaffold for an app with sub commands
+- revisit all the examples and readme to make sure all examples still work as expected after all features have been implemented
 - better ways to create help text to override default trollop behaviour
 - maybe add some specs for it if needed (aruba ???)
 - ability to ask for user input for some commands, using highline or something like that (is this really necessary???, maybe for passwords)